 Wanna feel like a mourntain goat scurrying across the rocks?
 Lambert’s dome is just the place for you.
 One unique thing in Tuolumne Meadows is that you can walk to the top of many domes, which are huge granite rocks, without having to rock climb to the top.
 Lembert Dome sits 800 feet above the meadow and you can walk/scramble all the way to the top.
 While if you have a fear of heights, it can seem scary to stand on the top of this large domed rock.
 The rock is very sticky and the angle of the rock is quite low, making it very safe.
 Plus, the views from on top of here are amazing and totally worth the adrenaline rush.

-I recommend adding the hike to Dog Lake to make it a loop.
+Add in Dog Lake to make it a loop

 From the campground, walk out to Tioga Road and go east just a few feet to the Lembert Dome parking area to start the hike.
 It’s .6 miles to the split for Dog Lake and Lembert’s Dome.
 Go straight towards Dog Lake first following the signs, then back track to this junction and head left to the junction for Lembert’s Dome. it’s a half mile hike to the top of the dome.
 After you’ve taken in the epic views, back track to the main trail heading toward the Dog Lake parking lot.

 If you parked at the Lembert Dome parking area and didn’t start from the campground, then you’ll go right on the PCT after you pass the Dog Lake parking lot.